-STLs provide professional development, maintain technology, and create digital content.
+STLs provide mentoring to their peers and teachers, maintain technology, and create digital content.
 GenYES supports these activities with 21 units of curriculum, web tools, and ongoing support for program facilitators.
 Each unit of curriculum includes student-driven activities and modules which focus on critical thinking, leadership, communication, and technical skills.

 STLs provide a greater return on investment by increasing the effective use and efficient maintenance of technology purchased by a school while learning the valuable skills required for work and college in the 21st Century.
 As STLs learn and practice new skills, schools benefit by having students take a more active role in school improvement.

 GenYES offers a powerful model for students to be meaningfully exposed to real issues involving technology.
 STLs learn to be digital producers instead of consumers.
 By bridging the ‘digital use divide’, STLs are started on a path to AP Computer Science, coding classes, and other high-level technology courses.
 Although STLs assist with technology in schools, the skills they learn in GenYES provide an excellent foundation to pursue any discipline.

 To see the research and impact of the GenYES program on STLs around the world, visit the Get Inspired page.